 Ripples of Fukushima: Hong Kong to ban more Japanese products if radioactive water is released

+Ripples of Fukushima: Hong Kong will ban more Japanese products if radioactive water is released

 Secretary for Environment and Ecology Tse Chin-wan said although the wastewater from the damaged Fukushima nuclear plant would be treated before discharging into the Pacific Ocean, any errors in the process would significantly affect ecology and food safety.
 The concern stems from Japan’s U.N.-endorsed, but controversial, plan to gradually release the treated water.